Keyronex/Keyronex/docs/design_book/vmm.rst

 ``vm_map_t`` into which it is mapped and its virtual address within that map.

+`vm_page_t`s also carry a busy bit which is used in paging.
+That bit is guarded by the page queues lock.
+Some other fields of a `vm_page_t` are guarded by its owning object.

 ``vm_anon_t``
 ~~~~~~~~~~~~~

 A virtual page of anonymous memory.
 It may link to a ``vm_page_t`` if it
 is resident in memory, or if it has been swapped out, it stores an
-identifier by which its contents can be retrieved by the swap pager.
-It
+identifier by which its contents can be retrieved by the swap pager, called a
-also stores a reference count used in copy-on-write logic, and a mutex
+*drum slot*.
+It also stores a reference count used in copy-on-write logic, and a
-lock.
+mutex lock.

 It is hoped that ``vm_anon_t``\ s will themselves become pageable in the
 future, which will help to dissociate availability of virtual memory